 Fleas love warm temperatures, making summertime the peak season for flea extermination services.
 If you’ve noticed the family dog scratching more than usual lately, it could be the first sign of a flea infestation.
 Fleas can easily hide in the fur of pets, lay eggs inside your home and pass on the dangerous diseases they carry.

 - Click Here To Download The Flea Pest Prevention Information Sheet

 - Click Here To Download The Flea Pest Prevention Information Sheet (Spanish)

 Fleas have reddish-brown flat bodies measuring one-sixth of an inch long.
 While they’re able to jump long distances, which is how they end up on your pets, they don’t actually have wings.

-Much like bedbugs, fleas multiply very quickly and are extremely difficult to eradicate.
+Much like bed bugs, fleas multiply very quickly and are extremely difficult to eradicate.
 One flea may produce as many as 18 eggs per day!
 If your pet is dealing with an infestation, they could become the host of 2,000 eggs per week.
-After over-the-counter treatments, you’ll likely still spots fleas around your home.
+After over-the-counter treatments, you’ll likely still spot fleas around your home.